-Using the NATO phonetic alphabet allows you to avoid miscommunication issues, by helping you spell out words in a way that is intelligible regardless of the situation.
-This can be valuable for everything from talking with tech support, to contacting emergency services.
-In fact, it’s so effective that there have been calls for using the NATO alphabet among medical professionals, where accurate communication can be a matter of life and death.
+Phonetic alphabets can facilitate communication in such situations, and reduce the likelihood of miscommunication issues, by helping you spell out exact terms in a way which is intelligible to listeners regardless of the circumstances.
+This can be valuable, for example, if you’re talking to tech support, or if you’re giving critical information to emergency services.
+In fact, the NATO alphabet is so effective that there have been calls for using it among medical professionals, where accurate communication can be a matter of life and death.

 The NATO phonetic alphabet